-River Svarfaðardalsá has its source on Heljardalsheiði, an ancient route between Skagafjörður and Eyjafjörður.
-It is a typical rain fed river, cold with variable water levels and often glacial in the summer.
-Numerous tributaries join Svarfaðardalsá and the main one is Skíðadalsá, which is also a fishing river.
-These are basically sea char rivers, but there are considerable numbers of brown trout in the lower areas.
+Svarfaðardalsá has its source on Heljardalsheiði, an ancient route between Skagafjörður and Eyjafjörður.
+It is a typical drainage river, cold with variable water levels and often glacial in the summer.
+Numerous tributaries fall into Svarfaðardalsá and the main one is Skíðadalsá, which is also a fishing river.
+These are basically sea char rivers, but there is a considerable amount of Brown trout in the lower areas.
 The fishing area is about 35 km, divided into 5 beats each with two rods.
-The most popular time is the first two weeks in August, as then the char migration is usually at its peak.
-It can be great fun fishing for sea char in Svarfaðardalsá and then there is the pleasant surprise of trout fishing.
-Half days are sold on the river.
-The average catch over the last 10 years is about 630 char, but this is likely to be an underestimate.
+The most popular time are the first two weeks in August, but then the char migration is usually at its peak.
+It can be a great fun fishing sea char in Svarfaðardalsá and then it comes as a pleasant surprise in trout fishing.
+Half days are sold in the river.
+The average catch the last 10 years is about 630 char, but probably the registration is deficient.